DaoCloud/DaoCloud-docs/docs/en/docs/insight/quickstart/install/component-scheduling.md

+---
+MTPE: WANG0608GitHub
+Date: 2024-10-08
+---

 # Custom Insight Component Scheduling Policy

 When deploying Insight to a Kubernetes environment, proper resource management and optimization are crucial.
 Insight includes several core components such as Prometheus, OpenTelemetry, FluentBit, Vector, and Elasticsearch.
-These components, during their operation, may negatively impact the performance of other Pods within the cluster due to resource consumption issues.
+These components, during their operation, may negatively impact the performance of other pods within the cluster due to resource consumption issues.
 To effectively manage resources and optimize cluster operations, node affinity becomes an important option.